 Skip to content

-What’s Different about an electric car?
+Are you thinking about switching to an electric car?

-The Engine
+The engine:

 Obviously, the big difference here is the fully electric engine, which brings the biggest changes.
 The largest shock for many new people – especially if you’re coming from a petrol or diesel car, rather than a hybrid, is getting use to the act of charging your car.